ekliao/EricLiaoDigitalGarden/src/site/notes/Movavi Video Editor 4.md

 # Best practice

-On my 27-inch Apple monitor, downsampling in 720p or below will produce rather fuzzy and illegible text (on computer screen, such as from web site).
-For that, one needs at least 960p.
+On my 27-inch Apple monitor, downsampling in 720p or below will produce fuzzy and illegible text (on computer screen, such as from web site or moving Otter.ai transcription).
+For that, one needs at least 960p and likely 1024p.